adafruit/M.2/README.md

 - [Sipeed](#Sipped)
 - [SparkFun](#SparkFun)
 - [WRTnode](#WRTnode)

+makerdiary, Paricle, and SparkFun boards do not appear to be compatible at this time (see pinouts, links, and datasheets).

 If a board is missing, release date incorrect, etc. email: <m2@adafruit.com> / or open an issue / pull request.